darwinai/covidnet_ui/README.md

 Currently, the app does not support updating/editing the DICOM images directly.
 But as an alternative, a connection can be made to the PACS files on Swift, using a database environment (such as datagrip).
 From there, locate `pacsfiles_pacsfile` and delete the desired DICOMs (which later be updated).

-Next, with only the updated DICOM files (that are to be update the deleted ones) in `/covidnet_integration/images`, follow the same steps of uploading as above by running the python command above.
+Next, with only the updated DICOM files (that are to update the deleted ones) in `/covidnet_integration/images`, follow the same steps of uploading as above by running the python command above.

 #### Creating/Editing DICOM images